 SVP & Head of Learning Systems, SAP

-Jan is the Global Head of Learning Systems at SAP and he has driven SAP’s learning strategy development and execution to ensure that professionals, who implement SAP solutions, can easily develop and maintain their skills on SAP’s latest innovations.
+Jan is the Global Head of Learning Systems at SAP and he has driven SAP’s learning strategy development and execution.

 Director Product Manager and Support for HR Systems and HR Analytics, GSK

-Lionel specialized in Tech Product Ownership and Talent Management.
-As such, he is able to advise on, evaluate, implement and support technology solutions aligned to end-to-end Talent Management.
+Lionel specializes in Tech Product Ownership and Talent Management.
+As such, he is able to advise on, evaluate, implement and support technology solutions.

 CEO & Founder, Fosway Group

-A major commentator on the HCM, talent and learning technology industry, David is a strategic advisor to many major corporate and supplier organisations in the UK and Europe.
+David is a strategic advisor to many major corporate and supplier organizations in the UK and Europe.